 - Personal/unexcused absences will be allowed in a class according to the number of times the class meets each week.
-For example, a class that meets three times per week allows the student a total of three personal/unexcused absences. - The instructor may impose appropriate penalties, if announced in advance, for classes missed due to personal absences or may reward students not taking personal absences. - Exceeding the allowed number of personal/unexcused absences may result in the student's withdrawal from the class. - The grade will be "WP" if the student is passing at the time of the withdrawal. - The grade will be "WF" if the student is failing at the time of the withdrawal, and the deadline to drop a course being failed without receiving a grade of "WF" has already passed (usually about 2 weeks after midterm exams). - Withdrawing from a required Bible class requires a student to discontinue all other classes on those days.
-In most cases this means the student cannot continue as a student at Florida College. - Excused absences may be given only by the Dean of Students according to the following guidelines. - Up to three absences for illness may be excused by the Dean of Students' office if the student follows the appropriate procedures.
+For example, a class that meets three times per week allows the student a total of three personal/unexcused absences. - Exceeding the allowed number of personal/unexcused absences may result in the student's withdrawal from the class. - The grade will be "WP" if the student is passing at the time of the withdrawal. - The grade will be "WF" if the student is failing at the time of the withdrawal, and the deadline to drop a course being failed without receiving a grade of "WF" has already passed (usually about 2 weeks after midterm exams). - Withdrawing from a required Bible class requires a student to discontinue all other classes on those days.
+In most cases this means the student cannot continue as a student at Florida College. - Excused absences may be given only by the Dean of Students according to the following guidelines. - Up to three absences for illness may be excused by the Dean of Students' office if the student follows the appropriate procedures. - Resident students who are too ill to attend classes or chapel must contact the Dean of Students' office before the absence from class or chapel in order to be excused.
+Students should not assume they have been excused from class until the Dean of Students' office approves their excuse.

-- Resident students who are too ill to attend classes or chapel must contact the Dean of Students' office before the absence from class or chapel in order to be excused.
-Students should not assume they have been excused from class until the Dean of Students' office approves their excuse. - Commuter students must notify the Dean of Students office before missing class or chapel. - Commuter students who become ill while at school should contact the Dean of Students' office before leaving the campus. - After three excused absences for illness in a class, the Dean of Students' office will issue excuses only upon receipt of a statement from a medical professional validating the illness.
-Students not receiving a medical validation will need to use their personal absences. - Absences for other reasons, as described below, will be excused by the Dean of Students according to college policy. - College sanctioned absences are those excused by the Dean of Students when there are extenuating circumstances such as: - extended illness, - illness or other events in the student's immediate family which necessitates his/her attention, - $\circ\,$ death in the family, or - official college representation for performances, games, approved workshops, etc. - Absences for extenuating circumstances should be approved by the Dean of Students before missing class. - If possible, students should notify their instructors in advance of anticipated absences and make arrangements to make up missed material. - The total number of absences from each class (personal, excused for illness, and college sanctioned) cannot exceed 20% of the total class meetings (this is equivalent to three weeks' worth of classes) or the student will be withdrawn from the class with the consequences listed above for personal absences.
+- Commuter students must notify the Dean of Students office before missing class or chapel. - Commuter students who become ill while at school should contact the Dean of Students' office before leaving the campus. - After three excused absences for illness in a class, the Dean of Students' office will issue excuses upon receipt of a statement from a medical professional validating the illness.
+Students not receiving a medical validation may need to use their personal absences. - Absences for other reasons, as described below, will be excused by the Dean of Students according to college policy. - College sanctioned absences are those excused by the Dean of Students when there are extenuating circumstances such as: - o extended illness, - illness or other events in the student's immediate family which necessitates his/her attention, - o death in the family, or - official college representation for performances, games, approved workshops, etc. - Absences for extenuating circumstances should be approved by the Dean of Students before missing class. - If possible, students should notify their instructors in advance of anticipated absences and make arrangements to make up missed material. - The total number of absences from each class (personal, excused for illness, and college sanctioned) cannot exceed 20% of the total class meetings (this is equivalent to three weeks' worth of classes) or the student may be withdrawn from the class with the consequences listed above for personal absences.
 For example, a class that meets three times per week allows the student a total of nine absences.
-A tenth absence will result in the student being withdrawn from the class.
+A tenth absence may result in the student being withdrawn from the class.